-As you can see, the second scientist can’t see much from this periodogramme.
-But because whenever they make a Rayleigh periodogram they always see a sharp rise in power at the lowest frequencies, they always just ignore this, cutting it out of the view and rescaling the y-axis to see the rest of it better, like this:
+As you can see, we can’t see much from this periodogram.
+But because whenever they make a Rayleigh periodogram they always see a sharp rise in power at the lowest frequencies, they also always just ignore this, cutting it out of the view and rescaling the y-axis to see the rest of it better, like this:

 Lo and behold they discover that there is a peak that clearly stands out of the noise.
 Excluding the lowest frequency part, the peak stands out of the rest of the periodogram, which just looks like statistical fluctuations similar to those seen in the Fourier transform by the first scientist.
 The signal is very obvious, right there at a frequency of just over 4E-3 Hz.
 This is equivalent to a period of just under 250 seconds.

 But is it okay to simply ignore part of the periodogram like that, and just focus on what looks interesting?
 Why is the signal so clear in the Rayleigh periodogram and absent from the Fourier transform?
 And why in the world does the Rayleigh periodogram have this sharp rise to huge powers at the lowest frequencies?
 Why doesn’t the Fourier transform have that?
 Can you really trust that the peak in the Rayleigh periodogram is indeed a signal and not just a fluke, a fluctuation similar to those that are seen at the lowest frequencies but that just happened to appear at a different spot?